 When going around the city you would have to notice various districts.
 Even though different in style and size, they still stand harmoniously side by side.

-You actually need to go all the way through in order to get to the bar where you eat peanuts right from huge sacks while peanut shells crack under your feet and you try to juggle with those elongated cocktail glasses.
-If you like the atmosphere of an old 1950’s movie, you will fall in love with the place!
-It is really popular tourist destination and you will often hear that “you cannot really say that you have spent the night in Singapore, if not being up until dawn in the Raffles Long Bar”.
+You actually need to go all the way around to get to the bar where you eat peanuts right from huge sacks.
+While peanut shells crack under your feet, you try to juggle those elongated cocktail glasses.

-The Night Market
+Night Market Singapore

 And yet, after this small excursion into the past, if you continue strolling around the center, you will stumble upon another even older tradition.

-When it comes to means of transport, take the metro if you are in a hurry, but if not – just go by bus.
+When it comes to means of transport, take the subway if you are in a hurry, if not – go by bus.
 You will have a chance to look outside and see all the diversity of the city.
 Taxi is also a solution – not expensive and drivers are nice.
-Metro stations are spotless, clean.
-The first level is usually transformed into a shopping mall and there are stores of all kinds selling food, clothes, while narrow passageways take you down to the station.

-According to the rest of the city, subway is also quite automated and well “organized”.
+In accordance with everything else in the city, subway is also quite automated and well “organized”.

 Off the beaten track